MicrosoftDocs/Hololens/hololens/common-scenarios.md

 ---
 title: Common Infrastructure Deployment Scenarios
-description: Some common deployment scenarios based on different common infrastructures ms.assetid: 651d0430-bfbc-4685-a4fd-db7c33ce9325 ms.date: 11/04/2020
+description: Learn about some of the most common deployment scenarios based on different infrastructure deployments for mixed reality. ms.assetid: 651d0430-bfbc-4685-a4fd-db7c33ce9325 ms.date: 11/04/2020
 keywords: hololens